What is Group Decision Making?

+What is Group Decision Making?

     9. Rushing into decision making:

     At certain times, there might be rush that a decision needs to be carried out by the group at that instant as it is a hurry.
 So at times when the group comes to announcing a decision at this moment, the decision is rushed into making not thinking about the future consequences that may arise for the members of the group and the firm.

     10. Responsibility denied by the leader:

-When there is not enough time to carry out a decision unanimously and there is a hurry to implement a decision then the responsibility of future happenings after the decision has been put into effect is given to the committee by the team leader leading to an irresponsible attitude and behaviour.
+    When there is not enough time to carry out a decision unanimously and there is a hurry to implement a decision then the responsibility of future happenings after the decision has been put into effect is given to the committee by the team leader leading to an irresponsible attitude and behavior.

     11. Overuse of Authority:

-The group discussion concept is considered as working of a number of individuals as a whole in harmony and unity so as to reaching the goals and objectives of the Organisation.
+    The group discussion concept is considered as working of a number of individuals as a whole in harmony and unity so as to reaching the goals and objectives of the Organization.
 But at times to get their opinion influence by others, certain Members of the group overuse their authority and dominate the group and their Individuals.

     12. Highly Expensive:

     The concept of group discussion is two or more people carry out and formulate decisions in favour of the firm.
 So this concept can be expensive for money, time, man-hours and energy.

     13. Forming of Groups: